SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What kinds of direct-to-consumer genetic tests are available?

-The results of these tests provide clues about where a person's ancestors might have come from, their ethnicity, and genetic connections between families.
-For more information, see What is genetic ancestry testing?
+Ancestry tests provide clues about the region or country where a person's ancestors might have lived, their ethnicity, and the genetic connections between families.

-The results of these tests can indicate whether tested individuals are biologically related to one another.
-For example, kinship testing can establish whether one person is the biological father of another (paternity testing).
+Kinship tests can indicate whether tested individuals are biologically related to one another.
+For example, kinship tests can establish whether one person is the biological father of another (paternity tests).

 Learn more about the available types of direct-to-consumer genetic testing: